pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization-statesave.md

 - Don't use it if the variable can be modified at any time, out of a **StateSync** block (BeginSync/EndSync).

 {{% callout info %}}
 You might still be unfamiliar with **StateSync**.
-This functionality will be covered in the next section of the guide.
+This functionality will be covered in the next chapter.
 {{% /callout %}}

 If the variable is only modified in **StateSync** blocks, these are already handled by the replay system.
 In our example, `_life` is likely already synchronized in a method `ApplyDamage()` or similar, and `_ammo` will also be probably updated by a synchronized `Shoot()` method.